ArctosDB/documentation-wiki/_how_to/How-to-Create-your-Arctos-Team-Users-and-Operators.markdown

 # How To Create Your Arctos Team: Users and Operators

 This guide provides a workflow for how to organize users and operators to assist with data entry and collection data management.
 Anyone can have an Arctos user account, which is needed for downloading data.
 Operators are users who are granted appropriate permissions.
 There are two levels of permissions: (1) Permission to work with data for specific collections.
-(2) Permission to work with specific types of data for the granted collection(s) - e.g., data entry, transactions, localities, etc.
+(2) Permission to work with specific types of data for the granted collection(s) - e.g., data entry, specimens, transactions, localities, etc. For example, a user with the roles UAM:Mamm and DATA_ENTRY can only enter data for the UAM:Mamm collection.

+Some objects (taxonomy, media, agents, places) are shared among collections.
+People who have access to these types of data must fully understand that Arctos is a shared system, and must always consider the implications of working in a shared system.
+So be careful when assigning roles to shared data types.

 ### 1. Have each team member create an Arctos user account

-* Go to [http://arctos.database.museum](http://arctos.database.museum) and enter a username and password, then hit "Create Account" (do not hit the return key or it will think you are trying to login with an account that doesn't exist yet)
+* Go to [http://arctos.database.museum](http://arctos.database.museum) and enter a username and password, then hit "Create Account" (do not hit the return key or it will think you are trying to login with an account that doesn't exist yet).
  * Do not hit "Create Account" before entering a username and password.
- * DO NOT INCLUDE periods in your username (e.g., carla.cicero is not a valid username)
+ * DO NOT INCLUDE periods in your username (e.g., carla.cicero is not a valid username).
- * Passwords should be at least six characters, start with a letter, contain only A-Z, a-z, 0-9, and !$%&()`*+,-/:;?_., not contain the username, and consist of at least one letter, number, and special character
+ * Passwords should be at least six characters, start with a letter, contain only A-Z, a-z, 0-9, and !$%&()`*+,-/:;?_., not contain the username, and consist of at least one letter, number, and special character.
-* Once you have created an account and are logged in, go to the "My Stuff" tab at the top, then click on "Profile"
+* Once you have created an account and are logged in, go to the "My Stuff" tab at the top, then click on "Profile."
-* Enter your First, Middle (if applicable,, initial ok), and Last names in the appropriate fields
+* Enter your First, Middle (if applicable,, initial ok), and Last names in the appropriate fields.
-* Enter your Affiliation (name of your institution)
+* Enter your Affiliation (name of your institution).
 * Enter a valid email address.
 This is important because you cannot be invited as an Operator without a valid email address.
 * Hit "Save Profile" button and you are done.
 However, there are other options that you can set here, including: preferred file format for downloading data; preferred other identifier (e.g., "collector number") - if you select something here, it will always show up on your Specimen Search page when you are logged in.